Nevena1997/GraalVM/README.md

 Invoking `mx build` from `/substratevm` directory builds `substratevm` project.
 After the build is completed, you can find `native-image` executable inside `latest_graalvm_home/bin` directory.
 You can also add this directory to your `PATH` in order to invoke `native-image` from anywhere on the system.
 Invoking `java` or `javac` will then invoke GraalVM `latest_graalvm_home/bin/java` or `latest_graalvm_home/bin/javac`.
 You can also use `mx graalvm-home` to find the path to the `latest_graalvm_home` directory, which you can then use in your shell configuration files.

-Now we can test the `native-image` tool that we just built.
+Now you can test the `native-image` tool that we just built.

 ## Creating a native image

-Suppose we have a file `HelloWorld.java` with the following contents:
+Suppose you have a file `HelloWorld.java` with the following contents:
 ```java
 import java.lang.*;